 Courtesy of RedWings.com

-McCarthy, 31, was in his first year as a professional coach in 2018.
-He is a former 14th-round selection by the Boston Red Sox in 2011 out of California State-Bakersfield and pitched six seasons in the organization, reaching as high as Triple-A Pawtucket in 2016.
+McCarthy, 32, was in his first year as a professional coach in 2018.
+He is a former 14th-round selection by the Boston Red Sox in 2011 out of California State University at Bakersfield and pitched six seasons in the organization, reaching as high as Triple-A Pawtucket in 2016.
 McCarthy studied pre-med at Bakersfield and earned his Masters of Business Administration from the University of Phoenix in 2016.
 He has served as Field Coordinator for Baseball Miracles, a volunteer organization that helps underprivileged youth around the world get baseball equipment and instruction, since 2013.
+McCarthy resides in Reno, NV.

-Dean makes the jump to Triple-A after spending 2017-18 with the Twins Single-A affiliate in Fort Myers, winning the Florida State League Championship last season with the Miracle.
+Dean begins his second season at Triple-A after spending 2017-18 with the Twins Single-A affiliate in Fort Myers, winning the Florida State League Championship in 2018 with the Miracle.
 He is a Certified Strength and Conditioning Specialist and studied Human Performance and Exercise Science at the University of Alabama, earning his Master’s Degree in December, 2016.
-Dean is originally from Bay Minette, AL.